BarutSRB/HyprSpace/README.md

 ## ✨ What's New in This Fork

-This fork enhances the original AeroSpace with **two powerful features** not available upstream:
+This fork enhances the original AeroSpace with **three powerful features** not available upstream:

 ### 🎯 Centered Workspace Bar
 A macOS integrated menu bar that displays workspace indicators and full GUI window icons **centered at the top of your screen**.